-On May 17, 2021, Alset International Limited entered into a Hire Purchase Agreement with Hong Leong Finance Limited to purchase a car for business.
+On May 17, 2021, Alset International Limited entered into an agreement with Hong Leong Finance Limited to purchase a car for business.
 The total purchase price of the car, including associated charges, was approximately \$184,596.
 Alset International paid an initial deposit of \$78,640, and would make monthly instalment of approximately \$1,300, including interest of 1.88% per annum, for the 84 months.